 You will be required to add it to the landed cost account:

-- The landed costs along with the manage landed cost account is to be selected.
+- The landed costs, along with the option to Manage Landed cost account, are to be selected.

 - End the process by opting for save and close.

 You have now mapped shipping and handling items, it is now time to calculate the landed cost.
 This can be done by continuing with the below process.